 How to Create a Data Loss Prevention Policy

-To create a DLP policy, first log into the Office 365 tenant, select Admin centers and then choose Security & Compliance.
+To create a DLP policy, first log into the Office or Microsoft 365 tenant, select Admin centers and then choose Security & Compliance.

 - Once the Security & Compliance center is loaded, expand the Data loss prevention menu and choose the Policy menu item.

 - Select the Create a policy button.
 A wizard interface will load from the right side, where you can set the properties needed for the policy.
 Choose the industry regulation category, which will display regional and country specific regulations.

 - Clicking the Financial option will display country specific policies that you can use.

 - Clicking a regulation will display a short description and the information it protects.